geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Yet little arts minuter tribes allure,

-Their closing shells the floating food secure ;
+Their closing shells the floating food secure;

 Firm on their native spot, they brave the storm,